 Alabama Beach Festivals: Top 5 Events You Can’t Miss

-The Gulf Coast is nationally known for its white soft sand, wide beaches and cool blue water.
+The Gulf Coast is nationally known for white soft sand, wide beaches and cool blue water.
 It’s also long been a favorite destination for party-goers and fun seekers.
 Music, food, surf and sun all come together to spell good times and great memories.
 So, bring friends and family, and get ready to have a blast at these Alabama beach festivals.

 Top 5 Alabama Beach Festivals: Don’t Miss the Fun in the Sun